enasequence/read_docs/submit/assembly/environmental-sag.rst

 Please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ if you intend to submit an assembly assembled from third party data.

-Each SAG from an environmental source requires a virtual derived **SAG** sample so please follow instructions carefully.
+Each SAG from an environmental source requires a derived **SAG** sample so please follow instructions carefully.

 Genome assembly submissions include plasmids, organelles, complete virus genomes, viral segments/replicons, bacteriophages, prokaryotic and eukaryotic genomes.